 (3) In evaluating the degree of permanent whole of person impairment of the worker, any secondary condition is to be disregarded.

-[Section 146E inserted by No. 42 of 2004 s.
+[Section 146E inserted: No. 42 of 2004 s.
 109.]

 146F.
 Approved medical specialists, designation of

 (1) WorkCover WA may, by order published in the Gazette, designate a person as an approved medical specialist if the person is a medical practitioner who in WorkCover WA’s opinion, is sufficiently trained in the use of the WorkCover Guides and otherwise satisfies criteria for designation as an approved medical specialist that WorkCover WA for the time being applies.